Case of Wuhan coronavirus detected in Everett, first in United States

 Schaffner cautioned anyone traveling to China to avoid visiting live animal markets and to keep a distance from all live animals, including domesticated farm animals.
 Travelers to China should practice lots of good hand hygiene, he added, and do their best to avoid anyone who is coughing or sneezing.

-This story was originally published at nytimes.com.
+A version of this story was originally published at nytimes.com.
 Read it here.
+Information from The Associated Press is also included in this report.